Two country boys came together to build an app that makes sharing local favorite spots easier.

 To balance better between quality and quantity, we decided to create a social app that allows people to browse places, write personal notes, make collections and share them.
 We stopped working on the e-book and started to look out for engineering resource.

 I created flows, wireframes, hi fidelity mockups, specifications with the new direction.
 Partnering with an app development company, we have built and shipped an app.

 Add to Book

 Being a co-founder has allowed me to look at design from a different angle.

-I am learning the hard way to think and execute strategically, and re-realizing who we are designing for.
-It is clearly not for the designer self but the customers and the business.
-Putting aside my designer ego seems like the first step.
+While it’s unfortunate that Local Edition wasn’t able to prove it’s business case within those constraints, I learned the hard way to think and execute strategically and re-realized who we are designing for.
+Putting aside my designer ego was the first step.